JeffHing/angular-cabinet/README.md

 ### 3. Create the CSS

-Create the CSS using the default class names.
+Lastly, create the CSS rules using the default class names.
 Every directive (except drawerClass) automatically adds a class to its element based upon the directive's name.
 For example, by default, the tabTrigger directive adds the 'tab-trigger' class to the element.
 When the tab is open, the directive adds the 'tab-trigger-open' class to the element.

 ```css
 .tab-trigger {